lapce/lapce-docs/get-started/remote-development.md

 # Remote Development

 {% hint style="warning" %}
 Currently opening workspaces via `Open folder` is not possible due to recent UI rewrite.
-To open a workspace when connected remotely you can use terminal to open any path via running `lapce <PATH>`.
+To open a workspace when connected remotely you can use built-in terminal to run `lapce <PATH>`.
 {% endhint %}

 {% hint style="warning" %}